isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution135.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+ABSS Premier Version 23.0 - Package C (Three User Licence full package with remote access)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management, Inventory Management and Sales Management System (Part 1)

 ### Contact Information
-Andre Corporate Pte Ltd<br>https://www.andrecorpl.com/psg-for-abss-premier-software/<br>Email: consultants@andre.com.sg<br>Tel: +65 9225 8858 / +65 6396 0663
+4250

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.